aqualinkorg/aqualink-app/packages/api/ONBOARDING.md

 E2E tests have suffix `.spec.ts` and are used to test the entirety of the api endpoints making sure that all cases are covered.

 ##### Requirements
-- A new database (recommended name `test_ovio`).
+- A new database (recommended name `testing`).
 No need to run any migrations, the initialization procedure on the test script will cover that for you.
 - Make sure that either the `TEST_POSTGRES_DATABASE` or the `TEST_DATABASE_URL` variable is set (no need to set both).

 ##### Developing